EstebanDiaz43/ESTDEM25114_fto2502_A2_Esteban-D-Emiljo-JSL02/README.md

 ### Usage Example

-- The program will prompt users for task title, description and status inputs.
-You will ensert the needed information here.
+- The program will prompt users for a task title, description and status inputs.
+You will insert the needed information here.

   ![title prompt](./explainer-images/title%20prompt.png)

-- If you enter a status other than `todo`, `doing` or `done`, the program will alert you of this and return to prompting them to enter a status.
+- If you enter a status other than todo , doing or done, the program will alert you of this and return to prompting you to enter a status.

   ![invalid status](./explainer-images/invalid%20status.png)